 Marriage of Convenience / Arranged Marriage

 They marry for a practical reason β a political alliance, an inheritance clause, a green card, a title that needs securing.
 Real feelings develop inside the forced partnership.
-Historical romance is full of these; contemporary romance increasingly uses billionaire versions.
-Book that nails it: Marriage of Inconvenience by Penny Reid.
+Historical romance is full of these; contemporary romance increasingly uses billionaire and royal versions.

 Secret Baby